isome01/intelbroker/README.md

 # Technologies so far:
  - Python 3.8 (no greater or less: at least within the scope 3.8.x)
- - Chrome driver: should downlaod up-to-date version of your browser (https://chromedriver.chromium.org/downloads)
+ - Chrome driver: should download up-to-date version of your browser (https://chromedriver.chromium.org/downloads)

 # Setup: